GeorgKindermann/ScanTailorPostProcess/README.md

 ```
 for fn in ./c/*.jpg; do c44 $fn; done
 ```
-The black and white images are converted th DJVU with:
+The black and white images are converted to DJVU with:
 ```
 minidjvu -i ./bw/*.tif index.djvu
 ```
-The color pictures are included with:
+The colour pictures are included with:
 ```
 for fn in ./c/*.djvu
 do